 ||Expense ratio is mostly in the range of 1.05 to 2.25%.
 Very few plans have an expense ratio of more than 2.25% and may range up to 3% or more.||One-time account opening charge of Rs 100|

-Things to keep in mind before investing in Ulips are not different from parameters that you need to consider before investing in any instrument.
+Things to keep in mind before investing in Unit Linked Insurance Plan are not different from parameters that you need to consider before investing in any instrument.

-Finances and goals: First and foremost you need to assess the funds you have at hand and what is the goal you want to achieve through this investment.
+Finances and goals: First and foremost you need to assess the funds you have at hand and what is goal you want to achieve through this investment.
 You should consider investing in Ulips for long term life goals any other life goals that don’t require premature withdrawals or redemptions.
-The charges levied, in that case, will neutralize your gains or make it negative in some cases.
+The charges levied, in that case, will neutralize your gains or make them negative in some cases.

 Risk appetite: Assessing your personal risk appetite will help you to know which Ulip should you go for: an equity fund Ulip will carry a higher risk than a debt-fund Ulip.

 Charges: It is essential for you to do proper research on the product and look at all the charges levied to understand where do your affordability lie.

 Do keep these things in mind, do your research and consult your advisor before investing in Ulips.